divonlan/genozip/docs/genocat.rst

           |

 .. option:: --sam  Output as SAM.
-This option is the default in genocat on SAM and BAM data, and is implicit if --output specifies a filename ending with .sam
+This option is the default in genocat on SAM and BAM data and is implicit if --output specifies a filename ending with .sam

           |